 Dr. Franklin is a licensed clinical psychologist, actively engaged in the training of mental health professionals at the post-degree levels.
 He is a clinical supervisor at the University of Pennsylvania for psychology interns and for residents and fellows in psychiatry.
 The Perelman School of Medicine at the University of Pennsylvania recently awarded Dr. Franklin the Dean's Award for Excellence in Medical Student Teaching by an Allied Health Professional.
 Dr. Franklin is a frequent invited lecturer around the United States and abroad.

 Conflict of Interest

-The COTTAGe is the sole financial sponsor of all workshops.
+The COTTAGe is the sole financial sponsor of all workshops and trainings.
 None of the content, materials, or instructors receive or will benefit from commercial support.
 The content/materials are based on the most current practice guidelines and empirical data; however, these are limited by methodological limitations of clinical trials and analyses and should be carefully considered when implementing techniques and strategies with patients.
 Alternate treatments exist and can be pursued for these conditions.